 Including On Semi-guided Motorbike Tours

 You hire any type of bike that you handle best.
 We have cruisers and dirt bikes, all Japanese Honda motorbikes from 125cc to 250cc.
-Offroad Vietnam doesn’t use Chinese copy cats or any other brands, we stick with just Honda (Honda doesn’t sponsor our business).
+Offroad Vietnam doesn’t use Chinese copycats or any other brands, we stick with just Honda (Honda doesn’t sponsor our business).
 Your guide will ride the same type of bike in case you want to swap on the road.
-Bike services, maintenance and flat tire fix will be included.
-In other words, on Vietnam semi-guided motorbike tours you just ride and leave the rest of bike word to our team.
+Bike services, maintenance, and flat tire fix will be included.
+In other words, on Vietnam semi-guided motorbike tours you just ride and leave the rest of the bike work to our team.

 A professional motorcyclist who is also a tour leader will guide you throughout the trip.
-The guide speaks English, Vietnamese and some local dialects and is honest in providing information as it is.
-He takes care everything about the motorcycle(s), finds the roads you want to ride and helps with hotel room reservation and ordering food.
+The guide speaks English, Vietnamese, and some local dialects and is honest in providing information as it is.
+He takes care of everything about the motorcycle(s), finds the roads you want to ride, and helps with hotel room reservations and ordering food.
 The guide carries a tool kit and spare parts.

 You simply follow the guide.
-On a quiet road, you may ride in front of him but at a crossing you should stop and wait for him because he knows which direction to take.
-You can start a day ride at around 9am and end it before dark.
-Riding in the dark is not advisable because trucks, cars and motorbikes usually use high beam which makes it extremely dangerous since you see nothing.
-FYI, most of serious accidents happen at night.
+On a quiet road, you may ride in front of him but at a crossing, you should stop and wait for him because he knows which direction to take.
+You can start a day ride at around 9 am and end it before dark.
+Riding in the dark is not advisable because trucks, cars, and motorbikes usually use high beams which makes it extremely dangerous since you see nothing.
+FYI, most of the serious accidents happen at night.